kylekatarnls/sgame/readme.md

 ## SGame

 SGame is a Game-Oriented Web Framework.
-It stricly separate all the different task and automate the most comon ones.
+It stricly separates all the different tasks and automate the more common ones.